Support for grandparents affected by stillbirth

 Depending on when your grandchild died, and the wishes of the parents, there may be a funeral, blessing or commemoration.

-There are lots of ways families can commemorate their loss – sometimes months or years later.
+There are lots of ways families can remember their baby.
 Or you might have your own private way of remembering and mourning your grandchild.

 You might choose to talk about your grandchild openly with friends, or you might decide to keep this more private.
 There is no right or wrong way to grieve.